Picolin64/PEASS-updater/README.md

-# peas-updater
+# PEASS-updater

-Simple bash script that automatically downloads and updates the scripts/binaries from the PEAS suite with their latest releases.
+Simple Bash script that automatically downloads and updates the scripts/binaries from the PEAS suite with their latest releases.
 Also stores the scripts/binaries in a easy-to-access folder structure for quick use in your pentests and CTFs.

 By default will download and update all Linux and Windows scripts/binaries.
 You can adjust which scripts/binaries will be downloaded and updated using flags.
-You can also enable downloading and updating scripts ONLY if the peass-ng git repo has been updated since the last time this bash script was run, using the corresponding flags.
+You can also enable downloading and updating scripts ONLY if the PEASS-ng git repo has been updated since the last time this bash script was run, using the corresponding flags.

 ## Usage

 ```
-./update-peas.sh [OPTIONS]
+./PEASS-updater.sh [OPTIONS]

 Options:
 	-h, --help